 You guys.
 I keep finding recipes that blow my mind and this….this recipe.
 Oh my word.
 I ate 2 1/2 muffins the first day.
 I wanted to eat the whole damn batch they were so good.
+But I refrained…..barely.
+The chocolate-y goodness kept calling my name.
 I was even planning a second batch for the hubs to take to work the following day but we were short one egg.

-I had a failed chocolate muffin recipe a month or so ago.
-They were way too dry and just soaked up all the moisture in your mouth.
-That’s not a good muffin.
+In my quest for an amazing chocolate muffin recipe I had many failures along the way.
+My last failure was way too dry and just soaked up all the moisture in your mouth.
+No one wants an overly dry muffin.
+Yuck!
 I knew I wanted something a bit healthier for my chocolate muffin and this recipe does not disappoint.
-It’s super easy to make (no mixer required) and combines some of my favorite healthy baking ingredients.
+It’s super easy to make (read: no mixer required) and combines some of my favorite healthy baking ingredients.

 - 1/2 cup all purpose flour